Incorporating Sex Toys into Couple Play

 Or you can do it with your partner, collectively building things to a slow simmer before they boil over completely.
-One way I like to do this is with a remote control wearable like Hidden Agenda, Box Office, or the brand new Our Little Secret.
+One way I like to do this is with a remote control wearable like Hidden Agenda, Box Office, or Our Little Secret.
 I tuck a bullet vibrator into my underpants, give my husband the remote, and then we Netflix and chill without missing the movie.

 (Though, to be fair, it’s hard to stay fully focused on the film.)

 There are several toys that have been developed specifically for couples that you can use during your sex play.

 Use a c-ring (vibrating or not) during penetrative intercourse, giving your partner a longer-lasting erection and, perhaps, also providing you with some extra clitoral stimulation.